For anyone who just wants a lot more technical detail

 What’s missing or not built yet in the current version?

 Canary makes no attempt to duplicate the functionality of the Admin section aka “Settings”.
-There is no general-purpose search or reporting view at this time (although those will come).
-There is no replacement yet for the Sideview Editor so if you’re brave enough to try making custom dashboards you’ll be editing XML or yaml by hand like a caveman.
+There is also no general-purpose search or reporting view at this time (although those will come).

 How much of the ‘Advanced XML’ content out there will run in Canary

-This is a good question.
-We don’t know.
+This is a good question and one that’s hard to give a definite answer to.
 Almost certainly less than half of all “Advanced XML” out there in the world will run without any modification.

 - If you have only ever copied and pasted sample config from Sideview Utils documentation, the view has a good chance of running fine.